open-mmlab/mmengine/docs/en/common_usage/set_interval.md

 MMEngine supports two training modes, `EpochBased` based on epochs and `IterBased` based on the number of iterations.
 Both of these modes are used in downstream algorithm libraries such as [MMDetection](https://github.com/open-mmlab/mmdetection), which uses the `EpochBased` mode by default, and [MMSegmentation](https://github.com/open-mmlab/mmsegmentation), which uses the `IterBased` mode by default.

-Under different training modes, the semantics of the interval in MMEngine will be different.
-The interval in `EpochBased` mode is based on epochs, while that in `IterBased` mode is based on iterations.
+In different training modes, the semantics of the interval in MMEngine will be different.
+In EpochBased mode, the interval is in terms of epochs, while in IterBased mode, the interval is in terms of iterations.

 ## Setting the Interval for Training and Validation